 Sierra de la Demanda Blanco

-Alberto Orte found some very special vines and vineyards with which to compose the wines of Sierra de la Demanda.
-On the southern banks of the Ebro river, Alberto found north-facing old vine plantings that communicate incomparable minerality and focus.
-In the foothills of the mountains south of the Ebro, Alberto crafts Rioja that hearkens back to a much older tradition of Rioja winemaking, emphasizing specificity of terroir, elegance and balance.
-Using some of the oldest, highest altitude vines in the region necessitates painstaking work but yields uncommon results.
-Indeed, most vintages this vineyard is among the last to be harvested in all of Spain, let alone Rioja – sometimes extending into November to achieve phenolic ripeness.
-This extreme hang time lends grace, profound depth and complexity to the Sierra de la Demanda wines.
-For the most part, vineyard owners in this area are farmers who sell off their fruit to larger producers.
-Alberto Orte controls the fruit for Sierra de la Demanda from budbreak to bottle, showcasing the profound minerality and precision of this unique terroir.
+In the foothills of the mountains south of the banks of the Ebro River, Alberto Orte found some very special vines and vineyards to compose the wines of Sierra de la Demanda.
+From these north-facing old vine plantings, Alberto crafts Rioja wines of incomparable minerality and focus that hearken back to a much older and more traditional style of Rioja winemaking, emphasizing specificity of terroir, elegance, and balance.
+Using some of the oldest, highest altitude vines in the region necessitates painstaking work, but yields remarkable results.
+In most vintages, this vineyard is among the last to be harvested in all of Spain, let alone Rioja, sometimes extending into November to achieve phenolic ripeness.
+This extreme hang time lends grace, profound depth, and complexity to the Sierra de la Demanda wines.
+For the most part, vineyard owners in this area are farmers who sell their fruit to larger producers.
+Alberto Orte controls the fruit for Sierra de la Demanda from budbreak to bottling, showcasing the profound minerality and precision of this unique terroir.

-VINIFICATION AND AGEING: Harvest takes place during the last week of October.
-Once fermentation is finished the wine is aged in French oak and Acacia barrels, out of which the 1st month the wine is with its lees.
+Harvest takes place during the last week of October.
+Once fermentation is complete, wine is aged for 18 months in French oak and Acacia barrels, out of which the first month the wine is with its lees.

-TASTING NOTES: Bright yellow-gold.
+Bright yellow-gold.
 Powerful citrus and orchard fruit aromas are enlivened by fennel, ginger, chamomile and iodine.
 Palate-staining Meyer lemon and pear skin flavors show a refreshingly bitter quality and a hint of smokiness.
-Powerful yet lithe wine with a jolt of spiciness sharpening the very long, incisive, citrussy finish.
+Powerful yet lithe wine with a jolt of spiciness sharpening the very long, incisive, citrusy finish.